eficode-academy/git-katas/restore/README.md

-# Git kata: Amending commits
+# Git kata: Restoring files

 We all make mistakes.
 Sometimes we make changes we'd rather not have made, or accidentally stage changes we didn't intend to stage.
 This is where `git restore` comes into play.